andycasey/domain/README.md

 These will be used for authentication.

 Note that the Domain API has multiple [Packages and Plans](https://developer.domain.com.au/docs/packages-and-plans) that give access to different end points of their API.
-You can sign up for the
+You can sign up for the following packages and plans for free:

-- "Agents and Listings - Innovation Plan", and the
+- Agents and Listings - Innovation Plan
-- "Property and Location - Innovation Plan" for free.
+- Property and Location - Innovation Plan

 Each package/plan combination will grant you a different Client ID and Client Secret, which can make it a little difficult to know when to use which one.
 Thankfully, this Python client takes care of all of that for you.